top of page

-Scotia is a junior in the School of Foreign Service majoring in Science, Technology, and International Affairs on the Energy & Environment track, with minors in French and Biology.
+Scotia is a junior in the School of Foreign Service, majoring in Science, Technology, and International Affairs on the Energy and Environment track, with minors in French and Biology.
 She is currently quarantining with her family in her hometown of Natick, MA.
-Her passions are climate justice, racial justice, and indigenous sovereignty.
+Her passions are climate justice, racial justice, and Indigenous sovereignty.